DavidM376122/DavidM376122/README.md

 ### 💪 My Skills:

-I’ve developed a strong proficiency in all of the above tools and I am always eager to learn more and apply my knowledge in exciting projects.
+I’ve developed a interest in all of the above tools and I am always eager to learn more and apply my knowledge in exciting projects.

 ---